Skip to content

 grant execute on myRDS_updatestats to user

-You can manually create scripts or procedures to check fragmented indexes and run index rebuild against them on a schedule.
-You can create your own code and configure manual maintenance jobs using scripts.
+To check fragmented indexes and run an index rebuild against them on a schedule, manually create scripts or procedures.
+You can use scripts to create your own code and configure manual maintenance jobs.

-You can also use the aws-rds-indexmaintenance-job-example SQL scripts from GitHub.
-These scripts rebuild and reorganize indexes weekly depending on the fragmentation level.
-The script creates a database (IndexStats) and objects (tables) to store information regarding all databases on the instance.
-This information includes the databases' tables, indexes, and fragmentation percentages.
+You can also use the aws-rds-indexmaintenance-job-example SQL scripts on the GitHub website.
+The scripts rebuild and reorganize indexes weekly depending on the fragmentation level.
+The scripts create a database (IndexStats) and objects (tables) to store information about all databases on the instance, including the databases' tables, indexes, and fragmentation percentages.

-The aws-rds-indexmaintenance-job-example contains two scripts, CreateDatabaseAndObjects.sql and CreateWeeklyMaintenanceJob.sql.
+The aws-rds-indexmaintenance-job-example contains the CreateDatabaseAndObjects.sql and CreateWeeklyMaintenanceJob.sql scripts.

-• Creates a table named ServerTables.
-This table collects tables for all databases in the ServerDatabases table.
+• A ServerTables table that collects tables for all databases in the ServerDatabases table.

-The CreateWeeklyMaintenanceJob.sql script creates the following stored procedure:
+The CreateWeeklyMaintenanceJob.sql script creates the following stored procedures:

-• sp_PopulateTables: This procedure goes through each database and records its tables into ServerTables.
-After recording the tables, it checks the schema the table belongs to, and then looks for any indexes it has.
-The stored procedure goes through the indexes and looks for the index information that's most fragmented and records it.
+Note: After the procedure records the tables, it checks the schema that the table belongs to, and then searches for indexes that the schema has.
+The procedure then searches the indexes for the most fragmented index information and records it.

-• Sp_ReindexTables: This procedure reads the information from the ServerTables and starts the rebuild or defragmentation process using the following rules:
+• The sp_ReindexTables procedure reads the information from ServerTables and uses the following rules to start the rebuild or defragmentation process:

 Fragmentation is 0-9% = NOTHING